Mismiles/football-club/README.md

 ### Media
 The media was obtained from this template, (https://colorlib.com/wp/template/sportz/) which is also referenced in the footer.

+Some of the shop stock images and the initial large picture blocks for the matches, team and contact section were obtained from https://www.pexels.com/ .

 The images and videos outside of this were obtained (with permission) from the club members.